Creating Infor Public Sector Records

 Now that the authentication is set, specify which resource you want to create a new record for.
 In this example, we will create a new Work Order.
 Note: the Activity attribute is required to create new records.
 Activity is also CaSe SeNsItIVe.

-• The JSON Body attribute allows you to add additional attributes (that are not provided above) to the JSON string sent via the REST API.
+• The JSON Body attribute enables you to add additional attributes (not listed above) to the JSON string sent via the REST API.

 Sample JSON Bodies: